Main page content

 6) Upon separation, any unearned leave taken by the employee will be deducted from the employee’s final paycheck by placing the employee on leave without pay at the end of employment.

-7) Refer to UT System Administration Policy INT131: Probationary Period for Classified Employees for explanation of any LWOP impact on an employee's probationary period.
+7) Refer to UT System Administration Policy HOP 3.5.1 Probationary Period for Classified Employees for explanation of any LWOP impact on an employee's probationary period.

-b) Notify HR of LWOP at least 30 days in advance.
+b) Notify OTI of LWOP at least 30 days in advance.

 An employee who is a foster parent to a child under the conservatorship of the Texas Department of Family and Protective Services (DFPS) may take a paid leave of absence for the purpose of attending meetings held by DFPS regarding the foster child or attending admission, review, and dismissal meetings held by a school district regarding the foster child.